Income Needed To Buy A Home In Toronto

-This is not always bad, as uninsured mortgage rates come with uninsured lending guidelines, meaning you can amortize your mortgage over 30 years versus 25 years.
+This is not always bad, as uninsured mortgage rates come with uninsured lending guidelines, meaning you can amortize your mortgage over 30 years versus being limited to 25 years.

-The other good news about buying in more populated areas, specifically Toronto, is that almost all lenders that work nationally are willing to lend you a property in Toronto for the following reasons:
+The good news about buying in more populated areas, specifically Toronto, is that almost all lenders that work nationally are willing to lend to you on a property for the following reasons:

-- A greater proportion of potential buyers exist in Toronto, making it less risky to sell off in a market downturn like today.
+- A greater proportion of potential buyers exist in Toronto, making it less risky to sell your property in a market downturn.

-- The properties are more desirable due to their location with more potential buyers.
+- Properties are more desirable due to their location with more potential buyers.

 - More opportunities for business and work.

 - More than 70% of the value is in the land when it comes to houses in the city.